mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/rest-api.md

 To document an endpoint, follow these steps:

-1. Create a branch for your changes.

-2. Find the `.yaml` file in the [api/v4/source](https://github.com/mattermost/mattermost/tree/master/api/v4/source) directory that fits your endpoint.
+1. Find the `.yaml` file in the [api/v4/source](https://github.com/mattermost/mattermost/tree/master/api/v4/source) directory that fits your endpoint.
     - For example, if you were adding the `GET /users/{user_id}` endpoint you would be looking for the [users.yaml](https://github.com/mattermost/mattermost/blob/master/api/v4/source/users.yaml) file.
     - If the file doesn't exist yet, you may need to create it and then update the [Makefile](https://github.com/mattermost/mattermost/tree/master/api/Makefile) to include the file.

-3. Copy an existing endpoint from the same or a different file.
+2. Copy an existing endpoint from the same or a different file.

-4. Update the documentation you copied with the correct information for your endpoint, including:
+3. Update the documentation you copied with the correct information for your endpoint, including:
     - `Tag` - the resource type
     - `Summary` - a summary of few words
     - `Description` - a brief 1-2 sentence description